 Those Sent to Hell, Stay there Forever

-Due to some hadiths, 'Muslims' are being taught that if they are sent to Hell, they will serve a certain amount of time there and will then be released and be allowed to enter Paradise.
-This is a false concept and is completely against the true teachings of Allah in the Qur'an.
+Due to some hadiths, 'Muslims' are taught that if they are sent to Hell, they will serve a certain amount of time there and will then be released and be allowed to enter Paradise.
+This is not a prophetic concept as it is completely against the true teachings of Allah in the Qur'an - which are also the prophet's true teachings.

 "They say, 'The Fire will only touch us for a number of days.'
 Say, 'Have you made a contract with Allah - then Allah will not break His contract - or are you rather saying about Allah what you do not know?'
 No indeed!
 Those who accumulate bad actions and are surrounded by their mistakes, are the Companions of the Fire, remaining in it timelessly, forever."
 (Qur'an 2:80-81)